Gallet & Company: Timeless Horology Legacy

 Leon Gallet, the son of the original Gallet founder, Julien Gallet, died in 1899.
 He bequeathed a large sum, part of which was used to establish the Musée international d'Horlogerie (MIH) in La Chaux-de-Fonds.

 Gallet & Excelsior Park

-Due to lost or destroyed pre-1980s Gallet archive records, it is not clear which watches were designed and assembled solely by Gallet, co-created with other manufacturers, or delivered fully assembled by contracted manufacturers.

 Gallet's partnership with movement manufacturer Jeanneret-Brehm & Cie dates to the early 1900s, but in the early 1940s it became transformative for both parties.
 Although Gallet used various contractors, Jeanneret-Brehm & Cie, which later became Excelsior Park, was by far the most important.
 Due to lost or destroyed pre-1980s Gallet archive records, it is not clear which watches were designed and assembled solely by Gallet, co-created with other manufacturers, or delivered fully assembled by contracted manufacturers.

 The Sun

 Two pocket stopwatches to time the Wright brothers flights on December 17, 1903, were made by Gallet.
-One is displayed at the National Air and Space Museum in Washington, D.C., while the other remains in the Gallet heritage collection.
+One is displayed at the National Air and Space Museum in Washington, D.C., while a similar model remains in the Gallet heritage collection.